Restoration & Preservation - PAST PROJECTS

 In April, SOC cleaned 22 military headstones and picked up trash.

-In addition, SOC is finishing the design work on six signs to place throughout the cemetery and on the side of the sexton’s cottage.
+SOC designed six signs to place throughout the cemetery and on the side of the sexton’s cottage.
 These signs will educate visitors on the history of Holt, burial customs, and notable characters and veterans buried in the cemetery.
 See the signs here.

 Valence Cemetery No. 1:

-Save Our Cemeteries completed a clean-up, vegetation removal and tomb washing with college group on March 18, 2018.
+Save Our Cemeteries completed a clean-up, vegetation removal, and tomb washing with a group of college students.

 Lafayette No. 2 & St. Joseph Cemeteries: